ofiwg/libfabric/man/fi_domain.3.md

 This is the maximum number of IO vectors (scatter-gather elements) that a single memory registration operation may reference.

+## Capabilities (caps)

+Domain level capabilities.
+Domain capabilities indicate domain level features that are supported by the provider.

+## mode

+The operational mode bit related to using the domain.

 # RETURN VALUE